CIBC Mortgages plc v Pitt: Facts

 In 1986 Mr Pitt told Mrs Pitt that he would like to borrow some money on the security of the family home and to use the loan to buy shares on the stock market.
 Mrs Pitt was not happy about this suggestion and made her feelings known to her husband.
 As a result, he embarked on a course of conduct putting pressure on Mrs Pitt which the trial judge held amounted to actual undue influence.
 In consequence, Mrs Pitt eventually agreed to the suggestion.
-The Pitts had originally purchased the house 1970; they still lived in it, with their two adult daughters.
+The Pitts had originally purchased the house in 1970; they still lived in it, with their two adult daughters.
 In 1986 the property was valued at £270,000, the only encumbrance on it being a mortgage in favour of a building society for the modest sum of £16,700.

 Mr Pitt made an application for a loan with CIBC Mortgages plc which was signed by both Mr and Mrs Pitt.
-The application form named both Mr and Mrs Pitt as the applicants for a loan of £150,000 for a period of 20 years, the purpose of the loan being expressed to be "proposed purchase of holiday home."
+The application form named both Mr and Mrs Pitt as the applicants for a loan of £150,000 for a period of 20 years, the purpose of the loan being expressed to be "proposed purchase of holiday home".
 The transaction was said to be a remortgage, the intention being to pay off the existing mortgage.
 Immediately above the space for the applicants' signatures, the printed form contained a declaration, amongst other things, that the information given in the application was true to the best of the applicants' knowledge and belief.
 Mrs Pitt did not read any of the pages of the application which had been filled in by somebody else although she did see the first and last pages.

 On 6 June 1986 a written offer of mortgage was made by the plaintiff addressed to Mr and Mrs Pitt.
 It offered a loan of £150,000 for 19 years secured on the family home and also on a policy of assurance to be effected by Mr Pitt on his life.
-The purpose of the loan was expressed to be "remortgage."
+The purpose of the loan was expressed to be "remortgage".
 The offer also stated: